Walima

-Valima (وليمة) is the second of the two parts of an Islamic wedding.
+Walima (وليمة) is the second of the two parts of an Islamic wedding.
 It is the wedding reception banquet and is performed after the nikah (marriage ceremony).
 It designates a feast in Arabic.
 The walima is used as a symbol to show domestic happiness in the household post-marriage, and to announce the marriage openly for recognition of the new couple.
 The walima generally takes place in the locale where the newly married couple is to reside.
 While cultural practices may differ, marriage expenses and costs of the walima are generally borne by the groom or his family.
 While it is widely regarded as a Sunnah (a recommended practice), it is not an obligatory ritual.
 Scholars agree that the Walima is highly encouraged for those who are able to afford it, as it serves as a public announcement of the marriage and fosters community celebration.
-It is important to note that while the Walima holds cultural and religious value, it is not required for every marriage, and its observance can vary depending on personal, familial, or financial circumstances.
+While the Walima holds cultural and religious value, it is not required for every marriage, and its observance can vary depending on personal, familial, or financial circumstances.

 Over time, the Walima has evolved to reflect changing social norms and personal preferences.
 In contemporary weddings, couples often blend traditional Walima practices with modern trends.
 This can be seen in personalized decorations, themed receptions, and fashionable attire that aligns with current wedding styles.
 The essence of the Walima celebrating the union of two people and sharing the joy with family and friends-remains, but the form it takes can vary widely across different cultures and communities.